opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Choose **Save** to save the configuration and create the sender.
 You can create a sender (by choosing **Save**) even before you enter your credentials for SSL or TLS.
 However, you must authentcate each sender account with credentials before you use the destination to send your alert.

-To update your credentials in the keystore for another sender after Elasticsearch is up and running, you can call the reload API to ensure your new changes are reflected:
+To update your credentials in the keystore after Elasticsearch is up and running, you can call the reload API to ensure your new changes are reflected:
 ```
 POST _nodes/reload_secure_settings
 {